Two-spirit: Disputed origins

-It is unclear who first coined the term two-spirit in English.
-Pember notes the involvement of non-Native Will Roscoe who, like his also non-Native mentor Harry Hay, is involved in the hippie/counterculture gay men's group, the Radical Faeries, a "non-Native community that emulates Native spirituality" and engages in other forms of cultural appropriation: "Non-Native anthropologist Will Roscoe gets much of the public credit for coining the term two spirit.
-However, according to Kristopher Kohl Miner of the Ho-Chunk Nation, Native people such as anthropologist Dr. Wesley Thomas of the Dine or Navajo tribe also contributed to its creation.
-(Thomas is a professor in the School of Dine and Law Studies.)"
-More recently, Myra Laramee, (Anishinaabe) has said that she proposed the term at the 1990 gathering after the phrase came to her in a dream.
+Journalist Mary Annette Pember (Red Cliff Ojibwe) notes that "Non-Native anthropologist Will Roscoe gets much of the public credit for coining the term two spirit.
+However, according to Kristopher Kohl Miner of the Ho-Chunk Nation, Native people such as anthropologist Wesley Thomas of the Dine or Navajo tribe also contributed to its creation.
+(Thomas is a professor in the School of Dine and Law Studies.)".
+Roscoe, like his non-Native mentor Harry Hay, was involved in the gay hippie group Radical Faeries, a non-Native community that emulated Native spirituality and engaged in other forms of cultural appropriation.